dphfox/Fusion/docs/tutorials/basic-state/properties-&-state.md

 It's worth noting that property changes aren't applied right away - they're deferred until the next render step.

-In this example, the value of the state object is changed many times, however only one change will actually happen (detected by the change handler).
-This is because Fusion waits until the next render step before applying any changes:
+In this example, the value of the state object is changed many times.
+However, Fusion will only update the property at the next render step, meaning we only see the last change have an effect:

 === "Lua"
 	```Lua